MGHPhysicsResearch/moquimc/README.md

   - GDCM v2 and CUDA v10.2 on Ubuntu 20.04
   - GDCM v3 and CUDA v11.8 on Ubuntu 22.04
   - GDCM v3 and CUDA v8.0 on Ubuntu 22.04
+  - GDCM v3 and CUDA v12.6 on Alma Linux 9
 - ZLIB
 - Python3 (for phantom example)